dougpulse/Cognos/CognosScripts/README.md

 #### PromptIndex
 The zero-based index of the item in the list, or a word like "first" or "last".

-### RequiredPrompts
-Require one of a set of combinations of prompts to be set.
-This is the case when you want a and b or a and c.  b and c can't be required, but then Cognos thinks they are not needed.

-### RequiredPromptCount
-Require that a minimum number of prompts are populated, but it doesn't matter which ones.

 ### SelectAll
 A list of prompt names for which all of the values in the prompt will be selected.